- Archived Page (Mars 2020 Perseverance successfully launched on July 30, 2020)

 Kennedy Space Center Visitor Complex

-The Kennedy Space Center Visitor Complex , operated for NASA by Delaware North, is entirely visitor-funded, and has information about launch viewing opportunities at a cost.
+The Kennedy Space Center Visitor Complex , operated for NASA by Delaware North, is entirely visitor-funded, and has information about launch viewing opportunities.
 The KSC Visitor Complex offers the closest viewing of launches, as well as launch commentary, bleacher seating and access to exhibits and attractions.
-Launch viewing tickets are available for some — but not all — launches, depending on date and time of the launch.
+Launch viewing tickets may be available for some — but not all — launches, depending on date and time of the launch.
 Contact Kennedy Space Center Visitor Complex at (855) 433-4210 for more information.

 Audio only of launch coverage will be carried on the NASA “V” circuits, which may be accessed by dialing (321) 867-1220, -1240, -1260 or -7135.
 On launch day, "mission audio," the launch conductor’s countdown activities without NASA TV launch commentary, will be carried on (321) 867-7135.
 Launch will also be available on local amateur VHF radio frequency 146.940 MHz heard within Brevard County.